 The Enduring Impact of Rudaki

-Rudaki’s impact on Persian literature is immeasurable.
-As the father of Persian poetry, he set the standards and conventions that later poets would follow and expand upon.
-His work is a crucial link between pre-Islamic Persian literature and the flourishing literary traditions of the Islamic Golden Age.
+Rudaki’s influence on Persian literature is enduring.
+His role as an early master of New Persian poetry helped establish conventions that later poets refined and expanded.
+His work also serves as a bridge between earlier Persian literary heritage and the flourishing poetry of the Islamic Golden Age.

 Rudaki in Contemporary Culture